kmitsolution/Linux/RHEL/08_ProcessManagement/05_Priority.md

 ### 1. **Process Priority in Linux (RHEL)**

-There are two main ways that Linux handles process priority:

 #### **1.1 Nice Value**
 - The **nice value** is a user-level mechanism that affects the priority of a process.
 It influences how the Linux scheduler allocates CPU time.
 - **Range**: The nice value can range from **-20** (highest priority) to **+19** (lowest priority).
 The default nice value is **0**.